WP870 BUILD LOG

 How did he do it?

+Ente found Wilson Combat and picked up the +1 extension to increase the 870 to a 5+1 shell capability.
+After he started searching for wood furniture, specifically the wood ‘birdheads’ grip.
+After searching for that he found pictures of the Tac—14 Hardwood and the listing on Remington’s website.
+Ente thought it was neat that the exact concept he was trying achieve was already a commercial product.
 After doing some more looking around for furniture Ente knew he wanted a ‘Corn Cob’ style pump, the old police style.
 He found a NOS [New Old Stock] Walnut Pump and ordered a wooden handgrip to match.
-After seing the Tac-14 Ente did some more reasearch and came across the story and use behind the WP870.
+After seeing the Tac-14 Ente did some more research and came across the story and use behind the WP870.
 This only made Ente want to build one even more since there is historical significance to the gun as well.
 When it came to the barrel Ente found that an 18.5 inch barrel is the most common and he was planning on purchasing one to cut down to 14 inches.
 He found someone selling a 14-inch barrel for an 870 that was blued and had a bead sight already installed.
 This saved him a bit of work and refinishing.

 Ente found SladeStreetTactical while looking for parts and really liked their heat shields.
-They had a Tac-14 specific heat shield but it is polymer and Ente wanted a metal shield so it can gain finsih wear and patina with time.
+They had a Tac-14 specific heat shield but it is polymer and Ente wanted a metal shield so it can gain finish wear and patina with time.
 He found the 6-Hole 870 Metal heatshield in their shop and reached out to them to verify measurements.
 Chris responded and let me know it is 14 inches overall and there is a 1-inch tab that can be trimmed off to fit the 14-inch barrel properly.
 Ente found the rest of the parts on MidwestGunworks, which includes the bolt, bolt slide, fire control group, takedown pins, pump forend and nut.

-Ente built his WP870 for about $750 USD with new & used parts.
+Ente built his WP870 for about $700 USD with new & used parts.

 (Tools not included in that price.)